Food & Nutrition Services

 - Identification such as valid driver's license or ID card

-- Social Security Cards for all members of household included in Food Assistance Program
+- Social Security Cards for all members of household for whom you are applying

 - Verification of Rent or Mortgage Expenses